betaflight/betaflight/docs/Blackbox.md

 ### Protection

-The OpenLog can be wrapped in black electrical tape in order to insulate it from conductive frames (like carbon fiber), but this makes its status LEDs impossible to see.
+The OpenLog can be wrapped in black electrical tape or heat-shrink in order to insulate it from conductive frames (like carbon fiber), but this makes its status LEDs impossible to see.
 I recommend wrapping it with some clear heatshrink tubing instead.

 ![OpenLog installed](Wiring/blackbox-installation-1.jpg "OpenLog installed with double-sided tape, SDCard slot pointing outward")